- 1 Definition

 - Note 1: this initial figure is obtained from Table 1 above.
 Then each year this opening figure is obtained from the previous year’s closing balance (see note 5).

 - Note 2: the equivalent interest rate from equivalent non-convertible debt is used.
-Again, this is used as to bring to account a fairer reflection of the actual borrowing costs incurred by the firm.
+Again, this is used to bring to account a fairer reflection of the actual borrowing costs incurred by the firm.

 - Note 3: the NPV of debt in effect double-counts interest by having included the nominal interest charge we used in Table 1 above.